Does Homeowners Insurance Cover Fire?

 - Other structures coverage: This coverage applies to detached structures, such as garages, sheds or fences on your property.

-- Loss of use coverage: If, for example, you must move out of your home while it’s being repaired or rebuilt, this would cover those necessary additional living expenses.
+- Loss of use coverage: If you need to move out of your home while it’s being repaired or rebuilt, this would cover those necessary additional living expenses.

-- Personal liability coverage: This covers you in the event of a claim and can help cover legal defense costs in case you or a member of your household is responsible for property damage or injury to others.
+- Personal liability coverage: This covers you in the event of a claim and can help cover legal defense costs if you or a household member is responsible for property damage to others.

-There are many types of home insurance coverages, so be sure to talk to your agent about the coverages available, particularly coverage to help repair or rebuild your home if it is damaged by fire.
-When you’re determining your coverage needs, your insurance company or agent will typically ask you about your home’s size, the type of interior finishes and the estimated value of your personal belongings.
-Then, you typically choose between two types of coverage valuation ‒ replacement cost or actual cash value.2 Here’s a summary explanation of those two options:
+There are many types of home insurance coverages, so be sure to talk to an agent about the coverages available, particularly coverage to help repair or rebuild your home if it's damaged by fire.
+When you’re determining your coverage needs, your insurance company or agent will typically ask about your home’s size, type of interior finishes and the estimated value of your personal belongings.
+Then you'll generally choose between two types of coverage valuation – replacement cost and actual cash value.2 Here’s a summary explanation of those two options:

-- Replacement cost value (RCV): If you have this coverage and elect to fully repair or replace your damaged property, you will be reimbursed for the cost.
+- Replacement cost value (RCV): If you have RCV coverage and elect to fully repair or replace your damaged property, you'll be reimbursed for the cost.
 Your policy limits the maximum dollar amount payable.

 - Actual cash value (ACV): The ACV is the estimated value of the item lost or damaged – in this case, your home – based on its condition immediately prior to the loss.
 This is typically calculated as RCV minus depreciation.

-We can see why it’s important to make sure your home is properly insured in the event of damage from a fire or other type of disaster.
-To help gain peace of mind, be sure to carefully review your policy to understand what is or isn’t covered and discuss your options with your insurance provider or agent.
-You may also want to explore whether you can bundle your homeowners insurance with another type of policy, such as auto insurance, from the same carrier to save money on your policy.
+It’s important that your home is properly insured in the event of damage from a fire or other type of disaster.
+To help gain peace of mind, carefully review your policy to understand what is or isn’t covered and discuss your options with your insurance provider or agent.
+Additionally, you may want to see if you can bundle your homeowners insurance with another type of policy – such as auto insurance – to save money.

 Prevention is also key to avoiding damage to your home.
-Make sure your smoke alarms are working properly, your fire extinguishers are readily available and that you have prepared an emergency evacuation plan for your family.
+Make sure your smoke alarms are working properly, fire extinguishers are readily available and that you've prepared an emergency evacuation plan for your family.
 You may also be eligible for discounts on your insurance if you have certain protective devices in your home.

 Learn more about Travelers homeowners insurance products.
-Or if you’re ready to take the next step, contact your agent to get a home insurance quote.
+Or if you’re ready to take the next step, contact an agent to get a home insurance quote.

 Sources: